-Stage 1: High Capacity 5 micron sediment filter – Removing dust, rust, sand and other contamination that normally can be seen by naked eye.
+Stage 1: High Capacity 5 micron sediment filter – Removing dust, rust, sand, and other contamination that normally can be seen by the naked eye.

-Stage 4: 0.0001 micron Reverse Osmosis Membrane – Removing up to 95% of TDS in the water leaving a pure water behind.
+Stage 4: 0.0001-micron Reverse Osmosis Membrane – Removing up to 95% of TDS in the water leaving pure water behind.
 The heart and soul of the system.
-The water is stored into the tanks before it passes through the next filter.
+The water is stored in the tanks before it passes through the next filter.

 Installation Is Easy

-Installation for iSpring RCC7 reverse osmosis system is pretty simple and straight forward.
-Following the user manual and the online video is sufficient to help you on the installation.
-There might need additional drilling for the hole of the faucet and securing the water filter system under sink.
+Installation for the iSpring RCC7 reverse osmosis system is pretty simple and straightforward.
+Following the user manual and the online video is sufficient to help you with the installation.
+There might need additional drilling for the hole of the faucet and securing the water filter system under the sink.

-With the diagram above, it is pretty much self explanatory and easy to fix under sink.
-All the reverse osmosis system will need a drain pipe to channel the waste water out of the system.
+With the diagram above, it is pretty much self-explanatory and easy to fix under the sink.
+All the reverse osmosis systems will need a drainpipe to channel the wastewater out of the system.

-I would highly recommend to channel the drain line to another storage tank for other purposes such as gardening, laundry and dish washing.
-Those are relatively clean water as they passed though 3 stages of pre filter before rejected by the reverse osmosis membrane.
+I would highly recommend channeling the drain line to another storage tank for other purposes such as gardening, laundry, and dishwashing.
+Those are relatively clean water as they passed through 3 stages of pre-filter before being rejected by the reverse osmosis membrane.

 Maintenance and Replacement Depending on Usage

 For iSpring RCC7, the replacement filter is quite frequent.
-The suggested lifespan of each filter are below :
+The suggested lifespan of each filter is below :